Branding & Design

 During that run, soft-touch lamination measured at 30 dyne, edge foiling with Pantone 874, and imprint varnish at 2.8 gsm together raised perceived value by 38% across the 4,000-unit pilot sold in 60 Shenzhen retail outlets, which is the example the Custom Logo Things crew still quotes when pushing founders past vague branding feelings and toward measurable levers.
 It’s not a magic wand; it’s a controlled mix of tactile clarity and visual cues, backed by Scanner 3 drop tests and $18,000 in recorded sales lift.
 Still, when suppliers see that number, they stop pretending “finishing” is optional.

-Include retail balance, tactile cues, and structural integrity in your packaging brief so suppliers focus on how shoppers will handle the box in-store and in unboxing clips—say, a 1.5mm lid lip for a 40kg stacking load and a 25-second hinge open time—because those brand packaging design tips keep the focus on actual customer interactions.
-And yes, I get tired of repeating that, but it’s better than paying for another “design that feels premium” experiment that lands on a flimsy lid and ships two weeks late.
+Include retail balance, tactile cues, and structural integrity in your packaging brief so suppliers focus on how shoppers will handle the box in-store and in unboxing clips—say, a 1.5mm lid lip for a 40kg stacking load and a 25-second hinge open time—because those brand Packaging Design Tips keep the focus on actual customer interactions.
+And yes, the production team receives tired of repeating that, but it’s better than paying for another “design that feels premium” experiment that lands on a flimsy lid and ships two weeks late.

 How the Brand Packaging Design Process Works